 Chair of Council

-Professor Palmer was appointed to Council on 2 December 2013 and became Chair of Council in January 2016.
-He is also a member of Policy and Resources Committee, Governance Committee and Remuneration Committee.
+Patrick was appointed Chair of Council in January 2022.
+He is also a member of Finance and Resources Committee, Governance Committee and Remuneration Committee.

 Register of interests